 Our dilemma?
 No one is in charge.
-The human systems of life support actually self-organize around our abilities, though leaders often say and may even mistakenly think they are in charge.
-Humanity developed through an evolutionary process of "try this and that" involving nature offering opportunities and people offering intentional or accidental ways to take advantage of them, with the system, as a whole, finding what did and did not really work.
+The human systems of life support self-organized around our abilities, though leaders often say and may even mistakenly think they are in charge.
+Humanity developed through an evolutionary process of "try this and that" involving nature offering opportunities and people offering intentional or accidental ways to take advantage of them, with the system finding what did and did not really work.